spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 To add new values for the list, enter the values in the rows under the corresponding list item.

-.. note:: To be actually added to the database, a parameter value list must have at least two values.
+.. note:: To be actually added to the database, a parameter value list must have at least one value.